iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 <admon type="tip">

-One advantage of using `dvc stage add` is that it will verify the validity of the arguments provided (otherwise they won't be checked until execution).
-A disadvantage is that some advanced pipelining features such as [templating] are not available this way.
+One advantage of using `dvc stage add` is that it will verify the validity of the arguments provided (otherwise stage definition won't be checked until execution).
+A disadvantage is that some advanced features such as [templating] are not available this way.

 [templating]: /doc/user-guide/project-structure/pipelines-files#templating